outside-docs/career-ladder/engineer1.md

 ## Collaboration and Communication
 - Communicates effectively with immediate team
-- Researches issues independently but also knows when to ask for help when after becoming blocked, and appropriately conveying the issue and research done
+- Researches issues independently but then asks for help when appropriate, clearly conveying the issue and research done

 ## Planning, Prioritization and Architecture
 - Reads and comments on technical solution planning artifacts (ie. RFCs, Design Diagrams)